rc4l/DiscordKarmaBot/README.md

 4. `npm i` to install dependencies
 5. `npm run start` to run the bot
 6. Make sure you have the correct node/npm version specified within the "engines" object in package.json.
 If you're on windows you probably [need this](https://github.com/coreybutler/nvm-windows) to manage node versions.
+7. Once installed you'll need to create a secrets.js file within src.
+For example: `module.exports = {
+	TOKEN: 'Your cool token goes here from step #3',
+};`

 ## Directory